stumpc5/chess960/README.md

 ### Results Overview

-The [Results Overview Page](BoardAnalysis/2025-06_SF17.1_analysis_overview.md)shows each starting position with their
+The [Results Overview Page](BoardAnalysis/2025-06_SF17.1_analysis_overview.md) shows each starting position, either [ordered by starting position](BoardAnalysis/2025-06_SF17.1_analysis_overview.md#sorted-by-starting-position-index) or [ordered by average points for White](BoardAnalysis/2025-06_SF17.1_analysis_overview.md#sorted-by-average-points-for-white).

-* Starting Position Index (SPI),
-* the number of Played Games,
-* the percentages of White, Draw, Black winning, and
-* the average points for White.

-In addition, a second list sorts all starting positions by the average points for White.

 ### Results for Individual Starting Positions

-Each starting position has its own page.
+Each starting position has its own page linked from the overview page.
 It shows

 * The average time and number of moves per game,
 * the most common openings and their variants.